elastic/apm-pipeline-library/vars/README.md

 * *context*: Name of the GH check context.
 (Mandatory)
 * *description*: Description of the GH check.
 If unset then it will use the description.
+* *type*: What kind of details links will be used.
+Enum type: test, build and artifact).
+Default build.

 It requires [Pipeline GitHub Notify Step plugin](https://plugins.jenkins.io/pipeline-githubnotify-step)